w4tson442/Fun-Google-Playground/README.md

 # Googlio!
 A Fun Google Playground Dashboard!

 ##### Mission is to create a user friendly dashboard for gmail users.
-This dashboard will give a overview of their notifications, related documents, graphs, etc that are accessible from singular location.
+This dashboard will give a overview of their calendar events, recent documents, and emails!

 Login       |  Dashboard
 :-------------------:|:-------------------------: